TjWheeler/utaba-community/mcpservers/utaba-community-shell/README.md

 ```bash
 npm install -g utaba-community-shell
 ```
+Then update the configuration of your AI tool.
+Like Calude Desktop.
 **Give Claude the power of the command line - with human oversight for safety!** 🚀🛡️

 ---